trac-dep-tests/label-based/README.md

 label of `bug`
 - `/labels` 0 adding a comment of `/labels` will list all available labels

+The GHA that updates labels cleans up after itself to keep the comment history clean

+### Known Issues

-Currently you can only add or remove one label at a time
+1. Currently you can only add or remove one label at a time
+2. You have to refresh the page to get the Labels to update.
+There is a bot message indicating the labels have been updated though